TheDohn/TheDohn.github.io/Kaggle_Home_Credit_Default_Risk/README.md

 ## Most important is what I learned from this project:

-### Improvements to speed up my code, make it more efficient, and save time:
+### Improvements to make my code more efficient, and save time:

 - The aggregation step in the analysis could definitely be sped up by implementing the Dask package (Pandas does not have parallelization).
 Scikit-learn has parallel options I used.